opf/openproject/docs/api/apiv3/example/README.md

 ![get all work packages](./get-work-packages-all.png)

 This however will return all work packages the authenticated user employing the client is eligible to see, which might potentially be thousands of work packages.
-The server will always limit the amount of work packages actually returned (and will indicate the total amount by the `total` attribute that is part of the `WorkPackageColletion` resource) but using this method to find an individual work packages is laborious.
+The server will always limit the amount of work packages actually returned (and will indicate the total amount by the `total` attribute that is part of the `WorkPackageCollection` resource) but using this method to find an individual work packages is laborious.

 That is why the [API supports filters](../filters).
 The filter that is applied most easily, is the filter for the project.
 This filter can be applied requesting via a project scoped url: